fetchai/carpark_agent/README.md

 Close down the agent by pressing the Quit button.
 If you watch the terminal window that you launched it from, you may find that it takes a while to fully shut down - this is because if it is in the middle of a detection it needs to finish what it is doing before quitting.
 This can take a minute or so.

-We now need to edit the script file which launches the agent.
-In the terminal window make sure your current directory is ~/Desktop/carpark_agent and type:
+We now need to edit config files of the agent.
+In the terminal window make sure your current directory is ~/Desktop/carpark_agent/carpark_aea and type:

+    cd skills/carpark_detection
-    nano run_scripts/run_carpark_agent.sh
+    nano skill.yaml

-Look for the line that says

-    python run_carparkagent.py -ps 120 -fn set_friendly_name -fet 2000 -lat 40.780343 -lon -73.967491 -oi 127.0.0.1

-Replace the set_friendly_name with something that is unique to you.
-E.g. I might set it as diarmid_carpark_agent.

-You also need to set the latitude and longitude of your locations.
+You need to set the latitude and longitude of your location.
 An easy way to find out what this is, is to go open a browser and go to Google Maps and find your current location.
 Then right click at your location and select "What's here?".
 A small window will pop up which will let you copy the latitude and longitude of that location.

-Paste these values into the script command line - be careful not to leave any commas in.
+Paste these values into the config file.
+E.g.:

+        default_longitude: 0.154021
+        default_latitude: 52.235063

+Note that the data_price_fet argument is how much tenths of a nano-FET we wish to charge other agents for information about parking.
+Note that a tenth of a nano-FET is 0.0000000001 FET, so the default value here is 0.02 FET.
+In the UI this will be displayed in milli-FET. i.e. 20 milli-FET

+Save and close the skill.yaml file.

-Finally we need to tell it where to find the OEF Node.
+We also need to tell our agent where the search and descovery server is.
 For the moment you need to point this to your local desktop machine (we wrote this down earlier in the section "Get your desktop IP Address").
 In my case, my desktop IP address is "192.168.95.127".

-My new line would read

-    python run_carparkagent.py -ps 120 -fn diarmid_carpark_agent -fet 2000 -lat 52.235063 -lon 0.154021 -oi 192.168.95.127

-The -fet argument is how much nano-FET we wish to charge other agents for information about parking.
-Note that a nano-FET is 0.0000000001 FET, so the default value here is 0.0000002 FET.
+Navigate to the oef connection directory:

+    cd ../../connections/oef
+    nano connection.yaml

+Replace the specifying the OEF Node IP address with your desktop IP address.
+This is what mine would say:

+    addr: ${OEF_ADDR:192.168.95.127}

+Save and close this file.

 Save the edited file and close the editor.